bahybintang/bahybintang/README.md

 ### Hi there, I'm Bintang 👋

 Fun facts:
-- 🔭 On my journey of lifglong learning.
+- 🔭 On my journey of lifelong learning.
 - 👯 N00b SRE.
 - 🌱 SRE at AccelByte